 Reduce your debts

 By reducing your debt you will not only be reducing the amount of stress that you bring on yourself, but it will also reduce the amount of interest that you are paying.
 The sooner you put a plan together the quicker you can pay off the money you have borrowed.
 In order to pay off your debt, calculate the total and work out a sensible figure that you can pay each month to pay it off within a realistic time period.
 Once your debts are paid off, you can look to invest your money to bring a greater return.
+You may also consider opening an offshore bank account and place a portion of your savings there.

 Save and invest your money